iamsooraa/iamsooraa/README.md

 What I'm up to?

   - 🔭 Currently, my classes this semester is focused on Python, machine learning, and data mining.
-  - 💻 A member of the Decision Systems and Science Club at Troy University.
+  - 💻 The treasurer of the Decision Systems and Science Club at Troy University.
   - 🌱 I am going to intern at CRC Insurance Services for Summer 2022.